Beauty and the Beast: Central Europe

 Ernst Meier collected a version from Swabia, in southwestern Germany, in which the heroine has only one sister instead of two.

 Ignaz and Josef Zingerle collected an Austrian variant from Tannheim titled The Bear (Der Bär) in which the heroine is the eldest of the merchant's three daughters.
 Like in The Summer and Winter Garden and Little Broomstick, the protagonist asks for a rose in the middle of winter.
 Like in Zingerle's version, the Beast is a bear.

 In the Swiss variant, The Bear Prince (Der Bärenprinz), collected by Otto Sutermeister, the youngest daughter asks for grapes.

-The Beast is also a bear in a Slovakian variant titled The Three Roses (Trojruža), collected by Pavol Dobšinský, in which the youngest daughter asks for three roses on the same stem.
+In another Polish version from Kraków, the heroine is called Basia and has a stepmother and two stepsisters.
+An apple also plays a relevant role when the heroine goes to visit her family in a Polish version from Mazovia, in this case to warn the heroine that she is staying longer than she promised.

+In a Czech variant, the heroine's mother plucks the flower and makes the deal with the Beast, who is a basilisk, who the heroine later will behead to break the spell.

+In a Moravian version, the youngest daughter asks for three white roses, and the Beast is a dog; In another Moravian version, the heroine asks for a single red rose and the Beast is a bear.